 If the disease is advanced, the level of care can vary from one to several appointments.
 Each appointment addresses your individual needs and can include non-surgical root planing of infected areas with or without antibiotic placement.
 If the disease is severely advanced, it may require surgery by a periodontist.

-We are committed to a partnership with our patients, and are here to help you keep and maintain a lifetime of great dental health.
-Ramona and Christy look forward to working with you.
+We are committed to a partnership with our patients and are here to help you keep and maintain a lifetime of great dental health.
+Ramona and Selina look forward to working with you.